josepo/textarea-counter/README.md

 # textarea-counter
-Angular directive that creates a limited-length textarea To run:
+Angular directive that creates a limited-length textarea.
+To run:

 ```javascript